Health and Safety

 Santa Clara University has established a COVID-19 reporting line at 408-554-5100.
 Students who receive a positive test result from an off-campus testing facility must report their positive test through the reporting line, whether they are experiencing symptoms or not.

-Testing for COVID-19 will take place at three testing centers on campus: Benson Memorial Center (Williman Room), Locatelli Student Activity Center (first floor), and Lucas Hall Room 125.
-Testing is available on campus at no cost, and will be offered every week of winter quarter, Monday through Wednesday from 10 a.m. - 4 p.m.
+Testing for COVID-19 will take place at two testing centers on campus: Benson Memorial Center (Williman Room) and Lucas Hall Room 126.
+Testing is available on campus at no cost, and will be offered every week of spring quarter, Monday through Wednesday from 10 a.m. - 4 p.m.

 Students will self-administer saliva tests under supervision of a trained health aide.
 Samples will then be sent to a contracted laboratory.
 Most results will be returned within one day.

 Students coming to campus for classes or any other purpose—utilizing study areas in the Benson Memorial Center or Learning Commons; taking in-person labs or performance classes; ROTC; or picking up grab-and-go food—are expected to participate in our weekly testing program.

 Students living in the neighborhoods adjacent to the campus are strongly encouraged to take part in weekly testing, and are required to do so if they need to come on campus for any reason.
 There is no cost for testing.

 Any student who experiences symptoms of COVID-19 may call or go to Cowell Health Center, where a health practitioner will conduct a test.

 The University will reach out to SCU community members identified as close contacts of a student (symptomatic or not) who has tested positive for COVID-19 to encourage them to quarantine and seek testing.